COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 An Approved Service Provider must notify the PPA immediately when it becomes aware of any circumstance, event or fact that may affect the Service Provider’s eligibility to participate in the Program.

 Pharmacies may conduct off-site vaccinations if they meet the eligibility requirements defined in the CVCP Program Rules and both the pharmacy and the off-site vaccination location are in State/s and/or Territory/s which have appropriate regulatory arrangements that allow pharmacists to vaccinate off-site.
 Pharmacies must ensure they are aware of and adhere to the relevant requirements of the relevant State /Territory.
-It is the pharmacy’s responsibility to check these requirements are met before requesting approval from the PPA.

 The Service Provider must obtain appropriate written or verbal consent from the Patient or the Patient’s carer prior to providing the Service.
 For further information regarding valid consent, including how to obtain consent in special populations (i.e. children or people with impaired decision making ability), refer to the section ‘Preparing for vaccination: Valid consent’ in the Australian Immunisation Handbook.